WebCuratorTool/webcurator/webcurator-docs/guides/developer-guide.rst

 |diagramWebCuratorToolArchitecturalConnections|

+//TODO - update diagram

 Some important notes
 --------------------

--   The Harvest Agents and the Store talk to the Web Curator Tool WebApp, but the WebApp does not talk to the Harvest Agents or Store.
-This means that Harvest Agents can come and go.
+-  The Harvest Agents initiate contact with the Web Curator Tool WebApp.
+They signal to the WebApp that they exist by sending heartbeat messages.
+This means that Harvest Agents can be added dynamically to the pool of available harvesters.

--   The Harvest Agents and Store signal to the WebApp that they exist by sending heartbeat messages.
+-  The Webapp and Harvest Agents are pre-configured with connection details for the Store.
+The Store receives completed harvests from the Harvest Agents, and performs tasks as requested by the Webapp.

--   The Heritrix H1 agent/crawler contains its Heritrix1 crawler.
+-  The legacy H1 Harvest Agent is self-contained.
+It contains the Heritrix v1 crawler as a dependency.

 -  The Heritrix H3 crawlers are not aware of their agents.
-Instead the Heritrix H3 agent tracks the Heritrix3 crawler.
-Each Heritrix H3 agent runs as a web application (war).
-Each Heritrix3 crawler (jar) runs in own JVM.
+Instead the H3 Harvest Agent tracks the Heritrix3 crawler.
+They run as separate applications within their own JVMs.

 -  The WebCurator Store runs as a web application (war).

 -  The Web Curator Tool WebApp is the only component that communicates with the SQL database.

 Building